 — A unit of distance used in astronomy.
 The distance that light travels through free space in one year (approximately 9.46 trillion km)

+The night sky full of stars that we see is actually an aggregation of light released from stars of differing ages in the distant past.
 In a single view, we are able to see light released at various moments, hundreds, or tens of thousands of years ago, without being the least concerned with the distance of each star.

 Because of the power of the constant and fastest entity, light, we can amuse ourselves by connecting the random arrays of the stars we see and attributing to them stories and relational meaning.

-the cosmos itself is continually growing and waning.
+Although various scholars have been speculating and studying the universe for ages and defining it though measurement, the cosmos itself is continually growing and waning.
 Even tomorrow, we may find contrasting results or new discoveries.